-5. Section 6H of the Mandatory Provident Fund Schemes Ordinance ("the Ordinance") provides that the Authority may issue guidelines for the guidance of approved trustees, service providers and other persons concerned with the Ordinance.
+5. Section 6H of the Mandatory Provident Fund Schemes Ordinance ("the Ordinance") provides that the Authority may issue guidelines for the guidance of approved trustees, service providers, participating employers and their employees, self-employed persons, regulated persons and other persons concerned with the Ordinance.

-- The Authority hereby issues guidelines to: - (a) provide guidance in relation to multilateral international agencies; - (b) specify the credit rating agencies approved by the Authority and minimum credit rating requirements with respect to debt securities; - (c) provide guidance on the interpretation of the credit rating requirements; and - (d) provide guidance on what constitutes "same issue" in respect of debt securities issued or guaranteed by an exempt authority.
+- 6. The Authority hereby issues guidelines to: - (a) provide guidance in relation to multilateral international agencies; - (b) specify the credit rating agencies approved by the Authority and minimum credit rating requirements with respect to debt securities; - (c) provide guidance on the interpretation of the credit rating requirements; and - (d) provide guidance on what constitutes "same issue" in respect of debt securities issued or guaranteed by an exempt authority.